New polarimetric study of the galactic X-ray burster GX 13+1: Summary

 \section{Summary}

 We analyzed the observation of \source carried out simultaneously by \ixpe and \swift.
 In this article, we report the highly significant detection of polarization from this source in the soft state.
-Spectroscopic analysis showed that the spectrum is close to that in \citet{DT12}, and the hardness of the emission confirmed the lower left banana state, as well as the further softening of the spectrum at the end of this new observation.
+Spectroscopic analysis shows that the spectrum is close to that in \citet{DT12}, and the hardness of the emission confirms the lower left banana state, as well as the further softening of the spectrum at the end of this new observation.
 We used a \texttt{diskbb} model for the softer disk emission, and the \texttt{bbodyrad} model to approximate the harder component associated with the spreading or boundary layer.
-The polarimetric analysis provided the overall PD of the source during the observation at 2.5\% at >$5\sigma$ CL, and a PA at 24\degr.
-We also saw a marginally significant decrease in PD and PA with energy.
-The same trend was confirmed in the spectro-polarimetric analysis, which showed that the softer component is stronger polarized than the harder component with the PA differing by $\sim$40\degr.
-The results of the spectro-polarimetric analysis using \textsc{xspec} performed under the assumption of one overall polarization model agreed with the \texttt{pcube} polarimetric results.
+The polarimetric analysis provided the overall PD of 2.5\% at >$5\sigma$ CL and a PA of 24\degr.
+We also see a marginally significant decrease in PD and PA with energy.
+The same trend was confirmed by the spectropolarimetric analysis, which showed that the softer component was more strongly polarized than the harder component, with the PA differing by $\sim$40\degr.
+The results of the spectropolarimetric analysis using \textsc{xspec} performed under the assumption of one overall polarization model were in agreement with the \texttt{pcube} polarimetric results.

 We studied the differences and similarities between the first (B24) and the second observations of \source by \ixpe.
-Our main conclusion is that we saw a significantly higher overall polarization in the second observation, even though the source was in the same state during both observations.
-The depolarization comes from the variability of polarimetric properties, which was larger in the first observation.
-We discussed possible reasons for the different polarimetric behavior in the two observations.
+Our main conclusion is that the overall polarization is significantly higher in the second observation despite the source being in the same state during the two observations.
+Depolarization was caused by the variability in polarimetric properties, which was larger during the first observation.
+We have discussed possible reasons for the different polarimetric behavior in the two observations.